DanteHealy/Thinking_Hats/README.md

 The Landing Page provides a brief overview video with a transcript at the bottom of the page and a call to action button that leads you to the guided session page.
 At the footer are social media links plus a disclaimer text that says this is educational only and doesn't cover advice relating to emergency services.

+## UX
+Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

+In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

+As a user type, I want to perform an action, so that I can achieve a goal.
+This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
+These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

+### The Home page

+### The "Guided Session" page
-The guided session page opens with another video about defining the specific problem with a text box to enter your problem.
+Ppens with another video about defining the specific problem with a text box to enter your problem.
 The logic requires a string between 10 to 100 characters in length.
 Once the user submits their problem six hat images appear which are individual flip cards leading to a modal that guides the user though each Hat.
 Within each modeal there is an instruction video and a texarea to enable the user to input their notes (the logic assumes between 20 - 400 characters of input).